Archbishop Wood Catholic High School

-School History
+School history

 Construction began on the campus of Archbishop Wood High Schools in the spring of 1963.
 It opened its doors to students in the fall of 1964, accepting freshman and sophomore transfers for the first years.
 It was originally designated as two separate schools, identical in their structure and management, one of boys and girls respectively.
 Wood was given its named after Philadelphia's 19th-century Archbishop James Frederick Bryan Wood.
 At its maximum capacity in 1978 it had 2456 students enrolled.

 Archbishop Wood High School for boys was among a handful of schools that Buckminster Fuller gave speaking engagements at in 1975.

 As of 2016 the campus also includes a childcare center in the former convent which it runs as a joint venture with Nativity of Our Lord Parish, which it neighbors.

 Academics

 Over 98% of Wood students take the SATs each year, with the average SAT score for its student body at 1200.
 75% of the graduating class attend a four-year college, while 19% attend a two-year college.
 The student-to-teacher ratio is 18:1 as of 2022.

 The school currently offers thirteen Advanced Placement courses available for college-level credit available to juniors and seniors.
-The school also offers its St. Thomas More Honors program to select students enrolled to assist in college preporation.
+The school also offers its St. Thomas More Honors program to select students enrolled to assist in college preparation.

 Athletics

 Archbishop Wood has been a member of the Philadelphia Catholic League since its opening in 1964.
-It offers various athletics including: Football, Boys & Girls Soccer, Boys & Girls Cross-Country, Field Hockey, Wrestling, Boys & Girls Basketball, Volleyball, Boys & Girls Indoor Track, Bowling, Baseball, Softball, Boys & Girls Lacrosse, Boys & Girls Track, Boys & Girls Swimming, Tennis, Golf, and Club Hockey.
+It offers various sports, including: Football, Boys & Girls Soccer, Boys & Girls Cross-Country, Field Hockey, Wrestling, Boys & Girls Basketball, Volleyball, Boys & Girls Indoor Track, Bowling, Baseball, Softball, Boys & Girls Lacrosse, Boys & Girls Track, Boys & Girls Swimming, Tennis, Golf, and Club Hockey.
 Archbishop Wood also utilizes adjacent fields at Munro Park in Warminster and also at neighboring William Tennent High School.

-Since opening Wood has fielded various championship athletic teams.
-These Include: